nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Filter property in database (multiple conditions): `filterprops`

-Filters properties in the database according to multiple given conditions, and updates the [Property List](#3-property-list).
+Filters properties in your database according to multiple given conditions, and updates the [Property List](#3-property-list).
 Syntax: `filterprops [-r PRICE RANGE] [-c CHARACTERISTICS] [-o OWNER NAME] [-fuzzy]`

 The `-r` flag filters properties with a price within the specified price range.<br>